Add PNF to your Bucket List

 Finally, the moment you’ve been waiting for has arrived.
 Breakfast is over, you’ve attended the short video and safety talk in the theatre room, and you are ready for that first hunt.

-- 10:00 a.m.: Buses are loaded up in front of the locker room.
-At Paul Nelson Farm, you hunt only with your own group of family and friends.
+- 10:00 am: Buses are loaded up in front of the locker room.
+Your guides with their trained dogs eager at your service are ready to facilitate the hunting action.
+At Paul Nelson Farm, you hunt only with your own group of family, friends, and associates.
 In less than 10 minutes, you are in the field, walking slowly in a line and waiting for your pheasant hunting guide to yell, “Rooster!”
 (In South Dakota, it is illegal to shoot hens.)
 Soon, the sky erupts with the sound and sight of brilliantly colored ringneck pheasants.
-This continues for 3 hours!
+This continues for 3 hours, which will simply fly by both literally and figuratively!

 “The Nelsons made us feel like we were part of the family, except I will never have that level of service at home.”
 Joe Barekman Euless, TX